Valuya/javadance/README.md

 # jlan

-This repository has been converted from Alfresco's latest open source https://svn.alfresco.com/repos/alfresco-open-mirror/services/jlan .
+This repository has been converted from Alfresco's latest open source at

+https://svn.alfresco.com/repos/alfresco-open-mirror/services/jlan .